Advantages and Disadvantages of Using VXLAN vs. VPLS in RouterOS 7

 3. Support for Modern Architectures:

-• Well-suited for virtualized and cloud-native environments.
+• Ideal for virtualized and cloud-native environments.

 4. Efficient Multicast Handling: